ARMmbed/mbed-os/features/cellular/README.md

 ## Greentea tests

 The `TESTS` folder contains Greentea tests for cellular specific classes.
-You need to give relevant configuration file with `--app-config` parameter, e.g.:
+You need to give relevant configuration file with `--app-config` parameter, such as:

     mbed test -n features-cellular-tests-* --app-config features\cellular\TESTS\socket\udp\template_mbed_app.json.txt -v

-    Note that Greentea tests use SIM PIN so you need to change that or your SIM card may get locked.
+**Note:** Greentea tests use SIM PIN, so you need to change that or your SIM card may get locked.

 ## Unit tests